choptastic/blast_cms/README.markdown

 A simple Nitrogen-based site generator for quickly building simple sites

+## TODO

+* Make an install script that does all of the below automatically

 ## Step 0: Create a Nitrogen App

 Start with a [Nitrogen](https://nitrogenproject.com) App.